What are Metals in Pool Water?

 Wait Time Before Swimming

-After adding METAL OUT, you should wait 60 minutes before entering the pool.
+After adding ALL OUT ULTRA 4 IN 1 or METAL OUT, you should wait 60 minutes before entering the pool.